9

 Nakajima Atsushi

 Atsushi's traumatic experiences at the orphanage have left him with symptoms of PTSD.
-His recurrent distressing memories, negative beliefs about himself, and self-destructive behavior are clear indicators of his condition.
+His recurrent distressing memories, negative beliefs about himself, and self-destructive behavior are clear indicators.

 • Directly Experiencing Traumatic Events: Atsushi experienced severe abuse at the orphanage, including physical and verbal abuse.